 Con artists posing as utility workers call or visit consumers’ homes and demand quick payment to avoid a service shutoff.
 They instruct victims to purchase a prepaid credit card and to call them back with the card’s personal identification number (PIN).
 (In the door-to-door version, the scammer may try to gain access to a person’s home or at least get the homeowner to reveal personal or account information.)

-To me, these scams are despicable for two reasons:
+These scams are despicable for a couple reasons:

 No. 1 They take advantage of our fear of losing a service we can’t do without.